Eshlyn greets you

 Lawrence's lips twitched upwards.
 “And you believe what?
 That a dagger or two will give you a fighting chance?”

 “It's better than nothing.”
-I retorted.
+I retorted, standing up beside him.

-He reached into his coat and withdrew something small and dark, flat like a coin, but etched with shifting lines that shimmered under the light.
-“This,” he said, holding it between two fingers, “is a token of stillness.
+“I hardly think so.”
+He reached into his coat and withdrew something small, dark, and flat like a coin, but etched with shifting lines that shimmered under the light.
+“This,” he motioned, holding it between two fingers, “...Is a token of stillness.
 It won’t conceal anything you're dense enough to bring in, but it will quiet that flame you wear like a banner.”

 “You mean, it'll change my signature?”
 I turned towards him, shocked that such a thing existed.

-“Not exactly, but it will make you uninteresting.”
+“Not exactly, but it will make you...
+Uninteresting.”

 Lawrence stood.
 “And leave the blades.
 It’s not like you need them anyway.”